SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/01-Objects.md

 [slide]
 # What Are Objects ?

+[vimeo-video]
+[stream language="EN" videoId="489795277/32e690031f" default /]
+[stream language="RO" videoId="489795277/32e690031f"  /]
+[/video-vimeo]

-Objects in JavaScript, just as many other programming languages, can be compared to objects in real life.
+Objects in JavaScript, as in **many other programming languages**, can be compared to objects in real life.

 The concept of objects in JavaScript can be understood with real life, tangible objects.

-An object consists of several variables and functions called properties and method.
+An object consists of several variables and functions called properties and methods.

-In JavaScript, at run time you can add and remove properties of any object.
+In JavaScript, at run time you can add and remove properties from any object.

 Example:

 ``` js live
 let person = { name:'Peter', age: 20 };